deepix/deepix.github.io/_posts/2017-11-26-mac-remote-desktop.markdown

 comments above the configuration statements for more information.

-After making these changes, restart the SSH service: uncheck the box on System Preferences > Sharing, then check it again.
+After making these changes, restart the SSH service: uncheck the box on _System Preferences > Sharing_, then check it again.

 The steps above will restrict who can access your home computer.
 It does not prevent flooding your computer with connection attempts.
 To